-When it comes to seats, one size fits few.
-To ensure the family car accommodates both mom and pop, cars have offered adjustable front seats since the early days.
-These days, even the cheapest econoboxes have seats that employ cranks and levers to allow a surprising number of movements, while luxury cars have veritable command centers that ensure total support for your every muscle.
+CARS.COM — When it comes to car seats, one size fits few.
+To ensure the family vehicle accommodates both mom and pop, cars have offered adjustable front seats since the early days.
+These days, even the cheapest economy vehicles have seats that employ cranks and levers to allow a surprising number of movements, while luxury cars have veritable command centers that ensure total support for your every muscle.

 Now there are more controls than ever.
 Case in point: A $24,000 Volkswagen Passat comes standard with a 12-way power seat, which begs the question: How the heck can a seat move 12 different ways?
 Armed with a camera and the sort of posture only a 13-hour work day can produce, we set out at the Chicago Auto Show to find out.